franklinv/LinkScraperApp/README.md

   The amount of links to be gathered is passed as the 3rd parameter to the script.

-4.Validation has been done so that the user enters a valid URL and a valid number greate than 0.
+4.Validation has been done so that the user enters a valid URL and a valid number greater than 0.

 5.Appropriate error message is displayed if the User enter an invalid Url or number.